-Relevant for the application of the model is that in many EU countries the so-called relaxation began in the first part of May, which, according to the theoretical trajectory in our model means the entry into or preparation for entry into the fourth phase of the epidemic.
-Of course, this will only happen in the absence of a second wave of the epidemic, the danger of which some epidemiologists still warn upon.
+Relevant for the application of the model is that in many EU countries the so-called relaxation began in the first part of May, which, according to the theoretical trajectory in our model means the entry or preparation for entry into the fourth phase of the epidemic.
+Of course, this will only happen in the absence of a second wave of the epidemic, the danger of which some epidemiologists still warn.

-To assess the impact of the pandemic on the EU economy, we estimated the daily economic loss in the three scenarios.
-The first one (S1) predicts for the whole year 2020 a loss of -9.3%, while the second (S2) scenario and the third (S3) scenario implies an annual economic decrease of -7.4% and -7.1%, respectively.
-The first scenario is based on a damage to the EU economy of 50% at the peak of the epidemic, while the second and third scenarios correspond to damages of 39.9% and 38.3%, respectively.
-Unlike the situation in the global economy, at EU level the last two trajectories are located close to the standard scenario (S1).
-Figure 2b shows the dynamics of daily impact of the epidemic at the EU level by the end of 2020.
+To assess the impact of the pandemic on the EU economy, we estimated the daily economic loss in the two scenarios.
+The first one (S1) predicts that for the whole year 2020 a loss of -7.2% will result, while the second (S2) implies an annual decrease of the economy of -7.4%.
+The first scenario is based on a damage to the EU economy of 50% at the peak of the epidemic, while in the second scenario is corresponding to 51%.
+Unlike the situation in the global economy, at EU level the trajectory in case of the second scenario is placed just a little above the standard one.
+Figure 2b shows the daily impact of the epidemic at EU level by the end of 2020.